4.6 Deliver targeted education and resources to farmers and ranchers

 Figure 4.6.1.
 Sarasota County agriculture by the numbers.
 Source: United States Department of Agriculture

-While farms are exempted from local urban fertilizer ordinances, farmers, ranchers, and nursery owners voluntarily adopt BMPs to reduce fertilizer and water use, and otherwise manage the landscape to help protect water resources.
-The Fertilizer Institute’s 4R Nutrient Stewardship program provides research, training, and advocacy for using the right fertilizer, at the right rate, at the right time, in the right place.
+While farms are exempt from local urban fertilizer ordinances, many farmers, ranchers, and nursery owners voluntarily adopt BMPs to reduce fertilizer and water use and manage the landscape to protect water resources.
+The Fertilizer Institute’s 4R Nutrient Stewardship program promotes the right fertilizer source, rate, time, and place.

-The Florida Department of Agriculture and Consumer Services (FDACS) has developed BMP manuals for all major agricultural commodities produced in Sarasota County.
-BMPs are based on research and monitoring, and manuals are reviewed every five years at a minimum to incorporate new practices and new technologies.
-A Small Farms BMP manual is needed due to increasing interest in small farm practices, including hobby farmers and ranchettes (5-10 acres), where overgrazing and lack of manure management are common.
+The Florida Department of Agriculture and Consumer Services (FDACS) has developed BMP manuals for all major agricultural commodities produced in Sarasota County and updated them in 2024.
+A new Small Farms BMP manual was adopted in 2024 to guide the growing number of small farms and hobby farms (5–10 acres), where overgrazing and manure management issues are common.

 Loading of seed and fertilizer for application to pastures.
 Source: Florida Fish and Wildlife